tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-06-20-basics-of-meta-analysis/index.en.md

 categories: []
 tags: []
 ---
-**This webinar is open for registration !!!**
+The material for this webinar is available for purchase:

 - Title: Basics of meta-analysis
-- Date: June 29, 2024 (Saturday)

 - Time: 09.30am - 04.30pm (MYT)
 - Language: English
-- Fee: RM100 (recording, slides, dummy data, and e-certificates will be provided)
+- Price: RM100 (recording, slides, dummy data, and e-certificates will be provided)
-- Location: Online (Google Meet)
 - Content:
     1. What is a meta-analysis
     2. Fixed vs random effect model